-It’s terrible to think that there are people out there working hard to scam seniors out of their hard-earned money that they’ve spent a lifetime saving for.
+It’s terrible to think that there are people out there working hard to scam seniors out of their hard-earned money.
+They’ve often spent a lifetime saving up for this money.
 But the fact is, these con artists exist and seniors make an ideal target for financial abuse.
+Just take a look in your local newspaper and you’ll see horror stories of unsuspecting seniors being scammed.
+It’s time to fight back.
 Learn why seniors are targeted, what the most common scams are, and how you can protect yourself from elder financial abuse.

 Why Target Seniors?